Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Limitations of current spatial fairness work

 \subsubsection{Do not build upon existing knowledge}

 Research is about building on existing work to stand on the shoulders of giants.
-A considerable amount of work explores different aspects of spatial fairness with respect to protected attributes.
+Considerable work explores various aspects of spatial fairness.
 For example, literature in spatial scan statistics \cite{wong2004modifiable, fotheringham1991modifiable} and transport geography \cite{guo2004modifiable, mitra2012built} explore MAUP from different angles, which can offer ideas for how to grapple with MAUP in spatial fairness.
 Similarly, work in public policy studies spatial segregation patterns with respect to race, ethnicity, and immigration in housing and schools across the country \cite{schill1994spatial, sanchez2006inherent, saiz2011immigration, schill1995housing}.
-Research in economics can help offer guidance on which spatial measures help improve economic development, especially for the most disadvantaged \cite{chetty2016effects, brata2009geographic, glasmeier2018income}
+Economic research can offer guidance on which spatial measures help improve economic development for the disadvantaged \cite{chetty2016effects, brata2009geographic, glasmeier2018income}.